 No change in land ownership is proposed at Potts Junction.
-No new access restrictions would be generated.
-There are no farmlands; therefore, FPPA is not relevant.
-There are no submerged lands associated with Potts Junction because the parcel is inland.
+No new access restrictions would be generated as a result of the action alternatives.
+There are no submerged lands associated with Potts Junction.

-Potts Junction was previously used for fuel storage and under Alternative 1 it would be used for utilities to support the main cantonment at NCTS Finegayan.
-See Volume 6 of this EIS/OEIS for the utilities impact assessment discussion.
+Potts Junction was previously used for fuel storage.
+Under Alternative 1 it would be used for utilities to support the main cantonment at NCTS Finegayan.
+See Volume 6 of this EIS for the utilities impact assessment discussion.